M20190649/master-thesis-code/README.md

 * `RuntimeError: b'no arguments in initialization list'`

   This can occur when running the analysis.py or analysis.ipynb.
 Try to solve this issue with one of the solutions mentioned [here](https://github.com/pyproj4/pyproj/issues/134)

+* `Microsoft Visual C++ 14.0 is required`

+  This can occur when installing the `naturalneighbor` package via `pip`.
+You can resolve this by installing the latest "Build Tools for Visual Studio" from [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)